github/rest-api-docs-md/repos/{owner}/{repo}/assignees/get.md

 - `per_page` (integer): The number of results per page (max 100).
 For more information, see "[Using pagination in the REST API](https://docs.github.com/rest/using-the-rest-api/using-pagination-in-the-rest-api)."
 - `page` (integer): The page number of the results to fetch.
 For more information, see "[Using pagination in the REST API](https://docs.github.com/rest/using-the-rest-api/using-pagination-in-the-rest-api)."

+## Operation Description

+Lists the [available assignees](https://docs.github.com/articles/assigning-issues-and-pull-requests-to-other-github-users/) for issues in a repository.